gambit-labs/challenge/README.md

 ## Problem description

-There is a TUF-2000M energy meter that has a Modbus Interface described in docs/tuf-2000m.pdf
+TUF-2000M is an ultrasonic energy meter that has a [Modbus](https://en.wikipedia.org/wiki/Modbus) interface described in docs/tuf-2000m.pdf.

-There is a live text feed from a TUF-2000M device that is available on http://tuftuf.gambitlabs.fi/feed.txt that shows the first 100 register values and looks like this:
+Gambit has access to one of these meters and it is providing you a [live text feed](http://tuftuf.gambitlabs.fi/feed.txt) that shows the time of the reading followed by the first 100 register values which look like this:

 ```
 2017-01-11 19:12